Tell Me a Story! Narrative-Driven XAI with Large Language Models: Results

+We also measure how often CFstories and users' narratives include the counterfactual explanations.
+While one would expect CFstories would always do so, there is no reason to guarantee the LLM would achieve this.
+In our data, CFstories narratives always included the given counterfactual, while only 79.7\% of the narratives provided by the respondents contained the counterfactual (or a synonym).

 In Table~\ref{table:results_CFstories_survey3}, we further examine the CFstories survey results by analysing each survey question separately.
-We focus on CFstories only and omit the results from the baseline LLMstories without counterfactual explanations.
-The first table row presents the images used in each survey question, along with the original misclassification and the CF that caused the misclassification.
-In the second row, frequency tables depict respondents' favoured explanations and the outcomes of one-sample tests on the population proportion.
-The last rows examine keywords within the narratives submitted by individuals who preferred their own storytelling over the story generated by CFstories or the LLM.

-From the data presented in Table~\ref{table:results_CFstories_survey3}, it is clear that our overall conclusion consistently holds for each individual image.
 For all images, except image 3, more than half of the respondents find CFstories' narratives at least as convincing or even more convincing than their own narratives.
-However, it is important to note that variations between images also exist.
-Notably, in the case of question two, individuals exhibit the highest level of trust in CFstories' narrative.
-Here, the CFstories provided the following alternate story: \textit{``The presence of a person, especially in dynamic poses, might lead the classifier to associate them with objects like unicycles due to the similarity in balance and motion patterns often seen in unicycle performances"}.
-This narrative incorporates several keywords that also emerged in respondents' explanations, referencing factors such as balance, position, and the presence of a person.
+It is important to note that variations between images exist.
+For question two, individuals exhibit the highest level of trust in CFstories' narrative.
+Here, the CFstories provided the following alternate story: \textit{``The presence of a person, especially in dynamic poses, might lead the classifier to associate them with objects like unicycles due to the similarity in balance and motion patterns often seen in unicycle performances"}, incorporating keywords that also emerged in respondents' explanations, such as balance, position, and the presence of a person.

-Finally, Table~\ref{table:results_CFstories_survey3} gives insights into why the respondents favour their own storytelling.
+Finally, Table~\ref{table:results_CFstories_survey3} gives insights into why the respondents may favour their own narrative, when that happens.
 In the cases where the CF is already provided, individuals who prefer their own story often tend to include additional characteristics that could have led to the misclassification in their narrative.
 For instance, in the `missile' example, respondents added the orientation of the lighthouse as an additional reason for misclassification in their storytelling.
+One respondent described this as follows: \textit{``The image was misclassified because of the horizontal orientation of the lighthouse making it appear it is heading through clouds like a missile would"}.
+These kinds of explanations also arise for the other images.